© Copyright 2018, R. Fleischer

 With neighbor and fellow groupies eventually satisfied that I am going back to College full time, (instead of being drafted, or going immediately into the Marine Corps) that Jerry is leaving the U.S., and that Jerry will pay, things calm down, and Jerry decides to leave Wednesday afternoon.

 I remember that Wednesday afternoon very well.
-I had been showing off for my girlfriend on one of my bikes, and I slid for maybe 40 feet, after trying a very dirt-riding-like maneuver, through an unseen (if you saw my girlfriend, and how ever-so-lightly-dressed, you'd realize why) stack of slippery leaves, in front of the same neighbor's house (of course!).
-This was on the same 1951 BSA 500 thumper (B33) that I pulled the SAME sort of stunt, with nearly the same results, in front of HER folks house a couple months later! ....in full view of her sister ...who I was dating at the SAME time ...and .....all was being watched by her parents.
+I had been showing off for MY girlfriend on one of MY bikes, and I slid for maybe 30 feet, after trying a very dirt-riding-like maneuver, through an unseen (if you saw my girlfriend, and how ever-so-lightly-dressed, you'd realize why) stack of slippery leaves, in front of the same neighbor's house (of course!).
+This was on the same 1951 BSA 500 thumper (B33) that I pulled the SAME sort of stunt, with nearly the same results, in front of HER folks house a couple months later! ....in full view of her older sister ...who I was dating at the SAME time ...and ...all was being watched by her parents.
 The only thing I ever learned from this was to NEVER date sisters (at the same time.......or....otherwise times).

-Somewhat later, Jerry's affianced drops by.
+Somewhat later, Jerry's suddenly Affianced drops by.
 "Gee, honey, yeah, I did see Jerry, he's out test-riding the bike; and, no, I don't know exactly when he will be back ...I'll tell him you dropped by ...and, hey, congratulations ....".

 After my initial servicing of the Service, and their reciprocal and heavy-handed life-changing servicing of ME, I found the pleasures of the perks that go with being an employee of a few companies.
 Yes, I was in the Service, AND in Civvy life at the same time!
 The motorcycle stable thinned out somewhat, but what was left was always interesting.
 I did marry.
 I went back to racing sports cars and bikes, including a Vincent and Norton Manx(s).
 I drove to work in a Porsche RS550-1500.
 I raced and set a record at Bonneville, on the day before my birthday in 1971, on the Norton/Vincent hybrid that I built.
 My Boss, and his Partner, the owners of Linear Corporation (I was the Chief Engineer) were my Pit Crew Members.
 Yes, I really was in the Service, and in Civilian employment, at the same time.
 Don't ask.
 By early 1970's I was really into R75/5 bikes too.
 More and more.
 I was doing 'lotsa fun things'.
 Truth was, I gained a modicum of 'respectability & responsibility'....and there was the flying and the Marine Corps ...not to hardly mention my involvement with BMW.
-I was wearing a suit and tie ....much too often.
+I was wearing a uniform ...or, suit and tie ....much too often.
 The transition to VietNam was, well, not of my favorite memories.

-Just after the 70's began, and I was back in a comfortable civilian situation, I started to burn out on the Corporate Engineering life, and L.A.
+Just after the 70's began, and I was back in a comfortable civilian situation, I started to burn out on the Corporate Engineering version of life, and L.A.
 Lifestyle.
-I quit my well-perked job as Chief Engineer with Linear Corporation, and did some odd consulting, divorced a while, and burned-out some more.
+I quit my well-perked job as Chief Engineer with Linear Corporation, and did some odd consulting, got divorced, and burned-out some more.
 I gave up L.A. and moved to beautiful Lake Tahoe, where my lifestyle became far more laid-back.
-I hunted, fished, hiked, etc. I even learned how to ski on snow.
+I hunted, fished, hiked, etc. I even learned how to ski ...on snow.
 I mostly stored my bikes in the Winter after the first year of riding the R75/5 with mounted outrigger skis (no car).
 I did re-acquaint myself with serious mountain roads carving.
 Eventually the Service and I parted company; well, for awhile.
-It was a fair deal ...I eventually would have a Pension to look forward to (which I eventually gave to charity), and they got rid of me; but I went back a couple of times for a few to 6 years each.
+It was a fair deal ...I eventually would have a Pension to look forward to (which I eventually gave to charity), and they got rid of me; but I went back a couple of times for a few years or projects.
 I started several businesses, and even started doing custom BMW Airhead work ...again.
 I was long long past my involvement with Winklemann BMW Motors, which, itself, was long gone...but I was always 'into' BMW bikes....it had become an obsession.
 I was even teaching shop techs.

 In early 1985 I decided that my last R75/5, of several, was getting long in the tooth, and it was time for a brand new BMW.
 After all, I needed a newer fashion (and, practical) statement. ((I wish I'd kept the /5!))

 I lost track of Jerry after 1989.
 In the original website version of this story, I had said: ".....a bit after I returned from a wee stint back in Government Employment, I heard from his sister.
 Jerry had gotten cancer.
 Since he never smoked tobacco, you can draw your own conclusions.
 I was told by someone that he only lived a short while after the lung cancer diagnosis.
 He supposedly left me a few things.
 One of which was the R60.
 But, I never actually saw it or anything else.
 I gave Jerry's sister the name of a few folks I knew, and, yes, she sold the R60 to one of them.
 I still have the other wee items he had long previously left with/for me, motorcycling memorabilia, and some flyers and other items from my racing days.
 Someone in October 2006 actually read this story, and asked me if I had heard from Jerry...and I facetiously responded that I had "not heard from him in some years (I was thinking he was dead)".
 Jerry's sister lives in Boston, and I had not talked to her in a very long time.
 On a whim, I called her.
-She informed me that Jerry had gotten cancer, but it was NOT lung cancer and he had NOT died.
+She informed me that Jerry had NOT died.
 The truth was, and probably still is, that he was, then, in a Federal prison someplace, for the second time, this time for a VERY LONG stretch, for selling drugs.
 I haven't been able to be sure I have all these facts, factually.
 My last contact with his sister was around 2010 ....nothing new to report...she died.
 I have no idea where the R60 is.
 I suspect Jerry is long dead too.